intel/neural-compressor/docs/source/calibration.md

 - Percentile: This method only considers a specific percentage of values for calculating the range, ignoring the remainder which may contain outliers [^3].
 It enhances resolution by excluding extreme values but still retaining noteworthy data.

-> `kl` is used to represent the Entropy calibration algorithm in Intel® Neural Compressor.
+> `kl` is used to represent the Entropy calibration algorithm in ONNX Neural Compressor.

 ## Reference